markovicmarco/ra-language-serbo/README.md

 # ra-language-serbo
-Serbian translations for react-admin, the frontend framework for building admin applications on top of REST/GraphQL services.
+Serbian latin translations for react-admin, the frontend framework for building admin applications on top of REST/GraphQL services.

+Install: npm i ra-language-serbo-latin